Graduate Certificate in Urban Design

-If you meet all of these requirements, please submit the following information to either the Toulan School of Urban Studies and Planning, or the Department of Architecture:
+If you meet all of these requirements, please submit your application materials to PSU and to the Toulan School of Urban Studies and Planning.

 If you are currently admitted to a masters or doctoral program at PSU, in good academic standing, and currently registered for classes, use the GO-19M or GO-19D form to request addition of the Graduate Certificate program:

-For more information, please contact the program directors:
+For more information, please contact the program director:

 Course Overlap Between Degrees and Certificates

 Graduate courses can be applied to a master’s (or a doctoral) degree and a graduate certificate.
 However, graduate courses cannot be applied to two graduate certificates.
 See PSU Bulletin for more course overlap information.